emsifa/Block/README.md

 So, the solution is using view composer.
 With composer, you can add some data to view before rendering that view.

-Here is an example for case above:
+Here is an example for that case:

 First you need to register view composer for navbar